 "The epitome of success."
 "Simple yet elegant."
 "I definitely will be making this again and again."
 That's what folks are saying about this recipe.
-Sorta makes you want to try it, doesn't it?
+Sorta makes you forget it's healthy.

 Perhaps the most iconic and indispensable ingredient in Moroccan cooking.
 And perhaps the easiest thing to make ever.